fitzterra/vimwiki-git/README.md

 I'm not very familiar with `vimscript` so for now this plugin is fairly much hardcoded for my environment, specifically:
-* I use vimwiki's `markdown` format for my wiki files, and specifically, I link mt wiki to a GitLab wiki repo, similar to what [Manuel Dewald][] describes on his page.
+* I use vimwiki's `markdown` format for my wiki files, and specifically, I link my wiki to a GitLab wiki repo, similar to what [Manuel Dewald][] describes on his page.
 This gives me the best of both world as far being able to use markdown, and also having my wiki directly abvailable and editable as both a GitLab and local vim wiki.